xlladdins/xll_inet/README.md

 to all the characters returned from the URL.
-It uses [`InternetOpenUrl`](https://docs.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetopenurla) , [`InternetReadFile`](https://docs.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetreadfile) , and memory mapped files to buffer data to memory.
+It uses [`InternetOpenUrl`](https://docs.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetopenurla) , [`InternetReadFile`](https://docs.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetreadfile) , and a memory mapped file to buffer data to memory.
 The returned handle is a view of the characters.
-Use `INET.STR(view, offset, count)` to access this data.
+Use `INET.VIEW(read, offset, count)` to access this data.

 ## XML